-Italian food is famous worldwide, but what most people don’t know is that each region has its own speciality.
-Before you can understand the food, you first need to understand the history and geography of Italy.
-Florence, which is in the region of Tuscany, has a medieval history that influences the traditional staples of Florentine and Tuscan cuisine.
-Another factor that affects the cuisine are the local ingredients like tomatoes, rosemary, porcini mushrooms, truffle mushrooms, olives, aubergines, oregano, basil, and a few varieties of meat, cheese, and bread.
+Italian cuisine is famous worldwide, but before you can understand the food, you first need to understand the history and geography of the country.
+Florence, in Tuscany, has a medieval history that influences the traditional staples of Florentine and Tuscan cuisine.
 Read our guide to the foods you must try on your trip to Florence.

 Bistecca alla Fiorentina